mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

         </p>
     </details>

-6. **Choose branch, `Enable automatic deploy` so that it can automatically build your app when you push any changes to your reository and hit `Deploy Branch`.**
+6. **Choose branch, `Enable automatic deploy` so that it can automatically build your app when you push any changes to your repository and hit `Deploy Branch`.**
     <details>
         <summary>Detail Screenshot</summary>
         <p align="center">